 After my Boom Vader’s exhaust upgrade( Boom Vader Aftermarket Exhaust Mod Instructions ), an excellent upgrade for the motorcycle, I had a few bloopers( Boom Vader 125 Exhaust Upgrade Bloopers ).
 I realized I needed fundamental motorcycle tools for the side of the road.

 I have space under my seat for some small tools, but having room for a small motorcycle tool roll would be best.
-So looking for a small motorcycle tail bag, large enough to have some carrying capacity but small enough not to take away from the Boom Vader’s beauty. 😀
+So looking for a small motorcycle tail bag, large enough to have some carrying capacity but small enough not to take away from the Boom Vader’s beauty. :D

-My Post: Small Boom Vader Motorcycle Tail Bag.
+Read: Small Boom Vader Motorcycle Tail Bag.

 Click For Current Motorcycle Small Tail Bag Prices.